Cochrane community grant program

 Ineligible projects include:

-- programs that are recreational
+- programs that are primarily recreational

 Application process